eichinflo/refusal_direction_exercise/README.md

-# Refusal in Language Models Is Mediated by a Single Direction
+# Exercise: Refusal in Language Models Is Mediated by a Single Direction

 **Content warning**: This repository contains text that is offensive, harmful, or otherwise inappropriate in nature.

-This repository contains code and results accompanying the paper "Refusal in Language Models Is Mediated by a Single Direction".
+This repository contains code that is derived from the code supplements of the paper "Refusal in Language Models Is Mediated by a Single Direction".
-In the spirit of scientific reproducibility, we provide code to reproduce the main results from the paper.

 - [Paper](https://arxiv.org/abs/2406.11717)
 - [Blog post](https://www.lesswrong.com/posts/jGuXSZgv6qfdhMCuJ/refusal-in-llms-is-mediated-by-a-single-direction)

+To run the code for this exercise, we advice you to run it in Google Colab which comes with enough free resources for the models we're using.
+Alternatively, you can also run it on your own hardware.

+## Google Colab (recommended)

+The exercise is contained in a Jupyter notebook (see: [`exercise.ipynb`](https://github.com/eichinflo/refusal_direction_exercise/blob/main/exercise.ipynb)).
+We designed this exercise such that you can run it in Google Colab (basically a cloud solution to running Jupyter notebooks) directly.
+To run it, you will need access to accounts for Google and Huggingface (both free).
+Then, you can navigate to [this notebook](https://colab.research.google.com/drive/14khwtjUrguBYZx8R2TgUtBsXScXX3YZB?usp=sharing), create a copy, and start working on the exercise.

+## Run Jupyter Notebook locally

+If you have your own GPU setup, you can simply fork this repo and start working on [`exercise.ipynb`](https://github.com/eichinflo/refusal_direction_exercise/blob/main/exercise.ipynb).
+You might want to check Manual Setup below in case the notebook fails to set up the correct environment.

-## Setup
+## Manual Setup

+If you want to run/play with the code by yourself in your own environment, you can use the following to get started:

 ```bash
 git clone https://github.com/andyrdt/refusal_direction.git